Sendrowski/fastDFE/docs/reference/R/miscellaneous.rst

    fastdfe$BaseInference$run(inference)

-In this style, the :meth:`~fastdfe.base_inference.BaseInference.run` method is called directly on the :class:`~fastdfe.base_inference.BaseInference` class, and its instance is passed as an argument.
+In this style, the :meth:`~fastdfe.base_inference.BaseInference.run` method is called on the :class:`~fastdfe.base_inference.BaseInference` class, and its instance is explicitly passed as an argument.

-Alternatively, the method can also be invoked implicitly on an instance of the class, as shown below:
+Alternatively, :meth:`~fastdfe.base_inference.BaseInference.run` can also be called directly on an instance of a class:

 .. code-block:: r

    inference$run()

-Here, the :meth:`~fastdfe.base_inference.BaseInference.run` method is called on the :class:`~fastdfe.base_inference.BaseInference` instance directly.
 This is more in line with traditional object-oriented programming.

-Both approaches are functionally equivalent, but the first method provides a more explicit demonstration of the relationship between the method and the class to which it belongs.
+Both approaches are functionally equivalent, but the first method is more verbose.